-When someone says «Cuba», I`m willing to bet a whole lot that you immediately envision things you have heard about Cuba like pastel-colored American cars, beautiful (but run-down) houses, colorful art, and fancy cocktails.
+When someone says «Cuba,» I`m willing to bet a whole lot that you immediately envision the most commonly known facts about Cuba: things you have heard about pastel-colored American cars, beautiful (but run-down) houses, colorful art, and fancy cocktails.

 Did you know that Cubans are not allowed to board boats?
-I don’t know if that is a fun fact about Cuba, but it definitely is an interesting one!
+I don’t know if we can call that a “fun fact,” but it definitely is an interesting one.

 Out of the population of around 11 million, just over two million live in Havana.